dylndreams/candyshop/README.md

 # candyshop
-This is another dependency for libLUCID.
-This repo contains a bunch of tools for Dreamcast development.
+This is another dependency for libLUCID. (not really anymore, i'll figure it out) This repo contains a bunch of tools for Dreamcast development.
 So far, it's only CDI tools and file encoders.
 Below are the Source links and a brief description of the tools.<br/>

 ## cdi4dc
 converts ISO files to CDI Roms, isn't used as much because of its replacement, mkdcdisc.
 Compiles for Windows, provided executable is for Linux, untested for MacOS. <br/>